elixir-nx/nx/nx/guides/backend_documentation/convention.md

 guides, and Torchx in its [Backend documentation](https://hexdocs.pm/torchx/backend_documentation.html) guides.

-These guides describe primitives that backends implement, without being part of the callable Nx API.

 ## What to document

-Backends should document, for each mirrored function:

-  * whether the operation is lowered natively, compiled from the default `Nx.block/4` callback, or handled through another mechanism (for example a direct StableHLO op)
-  * supported types, devices, and platforms
+Document an operation only when a backend has **divergent behaviour**, **backend-specific options**, or **trade-offs and limitations** worth calling out relative to the portable Nx API or to other backends.
+Examples:

-  * options that the backend honours, ignores, or overrides
+  * an option that a backend honours, ignores, or overrides
-  * numerical behaviour, performance trade-offs, and known limitations relative to the reference implementation in Nx
+  * platform or device support gaps (for example an operation unavailable on MPS)
+  * numerical or performance trade-offs that affect how you use the API
+  * warnings about deadlock, unsupported pointer modes, and similar constraints

+Do not document routine lowerings (for example which StableHLO op or LibTorch kernel is used) when behaviour matches the reference Nx implementation.
+If you are implementing or overriding custom blocks, the backend source remains the best source of truth.

-Cross-link from the Nx function doc when appropriate (for example `See EXLA and Torchx backend documentation for qr/2`).
+Cross-link from the Nx function doc when a backend guide has relevant notes for that operation.

 ## Relation to `Nx.Backend`

 Most tensor operations go through `Nx.Backend` callbacks.
 Operations that need a portable default with optional native acceleration use `Nx.block/4` and the `Nx.Block.*` tags — see `Nx.Backend.block/4`.
-Backend documentation guides should cover both callback implementations and block lowerings.
+Backend documentation guides should cover divergent behaviour for both callback implementations and block lowerings.

 ## Example